-During the reporting period, the increase in client assets in particular led to a reduction in the leverage ratio to 6.1%.
-Overall, the balance sheet total increased by a good third compared to the previous year.
+During the reporting period, the increase in client assets in particular led to a reduction in the leverage ratio to 2.8%.
+Overall, the balance sheet total almost doubled compared to the previous year.

 Calculation of the leverage ratio is shown in the following tables: